rsyslog/rsyslog/source/configuration/modules/ompipe.rst

 **Description**:

 The ompipe plug-in provides the core functionality for logging output to named pipes (fifos).
 It is a built-in module that does not need to be loaded.

-**Global Configuration Directives:**
+**Global Configuration Parameters:**

+Note: parameter names are case-insensitive.

 -  Template: [templateName] sets a new default template for file actions.

-**Action specific Configuration Directives:**
+**Action specific Configuration Parameters:**

+Note: parameter names are case-insensitive.

 -  Pipe: string a fifo or named pipe can be used as a destination for log messages.

 **Caveats/Known Bugs:**
 None